robguevarra/gh-website/ProjectDocs/Build_Notes/email-system-phase-2_campaign-management.md

 > 3. Align your work with the project context and design context guidelines
 > 4. Follow the established folder structure, naming conventions, and coding standards
 > 5. Include this reminder in all future build notes to maintain consistency

+## 2025-05-13: Fixing Campaign Save Draft Functionality

+**Task Objective:** Resolve issues with the "Save Draft" functionality in the email campaign creation/editing process to ensure data is correctly persisted to the backend and Unlayer editor content is properly exported.

+**Problems Addressed:**

+1.  **Local State Only:** The `handleSaveCampaign` function in `CampaignDetail.tsx` was previously using `updateCampaignFields` from the Zustand store, which only updated the local client-side state and did not make an API call to save changes to the database.
+2.  **Incorrect Unlayer Export:** The method for exporting HTML and design JSON from the Unlayer editor was attempting to use a global `window.unlayerExportHtml` function instead of the more robust and React-idiomatic `ref` provided by the `UnlayerEmailEditor` component.
+3.  **Missing Status Update:** The campaign status was not explicitly being set to 'draft' upon saving.
+4.  **Lint Error:** A type import for `EmailCampaign` was missing in `CampaignDetail.tsx`.

+**Implementation Details & Fixes:**

+*   **Modified `app/admin/email/campaigns/components/campaign-detail.tsx`:**
+    *   **`handleSaveCampaign` Reworked:**
+        *   Now correctly uses `unlayerEditorRef.current.exportHtml()` (promisified) to retrieve the latest HTML and design JSON from the Unlayer editor.
+        *   Calls the `updateCampaign` action (for existing campaigns) or `createCampaign` action (for new campaigns, identified by `campaignId === 'new'`) from the `useCampaignStore`.
+These actions make the necessary API calls (`PATCH` or `POST`) to the backend, ensuring data persistence.
+        *   The payload for saving now explicitly includes `status: 'draft'`.
+        *   Added a loading state (`isSavingDraft`) and spinner to the "Save Draft" button for better UX.
+    *   **`handleTemplateSelected` Updated:** This function was also modified to call `updateCampaign` (instead of `updateCampaignFields`) to ensure that selecting a template immediately saves its content to the backend as part of the current draft.
+    *   **Type Import Added:** Imported `EmailCampaign` from `@/lib/supabase/data-access/campaign-management` to resolve the lint error.
+*   **Zustand Store (`useCampaignStore`) Utilized:** Relied on the existing `updateCampaign` and `createCampaign` actions in the store which already handle API interactions.
+*   **Unlayer Editor (`UnlayerEmailEditor`) Interaction:** Confirmed that the editor component exposes an `exportHtml` method via its `ref`, which is now being used.

+**Outcome:** The "Save Draft" functionality should now correctly save all relevant campaign data, including the latest Unlayer editor content, to the database.
+Selecting a template also persists its content to the backend immediately.

+**Next Steps:**

+1. Thorough testing of the "Save Draft" functionality.
+2. Testing of "Load from Template" to ensure it integrates with the save draft flow correctly.